Home Services Approach Institute About Contact Book a call

 Verification feedback loops — the 2–3× quality lever.

-Every Claude Code session we run has a verification tool wired in — a headless browser, a test runner, a linter, or a direct Foundry/Slither invocation — and an explicit instruction to use that tool to confirm state before declaring a task complete.
+Every Claude Code session we run has a verification tool wired in — a headless browser, a test runner, a linter, or a direct DeepEval / Playwright invocation — and an explicit instruction to use that tool to confirm state before declaring a task complete.
 This single practice is the largest quality lever we've measured.
 For long sessions we close with a forced audit: "Go back and verify all of your work so far.
 Flag anything that skipped best practice or introduced risk."

 Partitioned parallel sessions — avoid contextual fog.